ChunkyMonkey00/itchGrabber/README.md

 6. **Additional Features**: It may also attempt to extract the URL of the game's embedded content (e.g., iframe) for further use.

-7. **Repeat or Exit**: You can repeat the process to select another game or exit the script.
+7. **Repeat or Exit**: You can repeat the process using `next` to select another game or exit the script.

 ## Example